 - We think your early learners will enjoy this activity

-featuring long vowel words.
+featuring long vowel words such as bone, bike, toast, and light.
 Which player can cover the most pictures?

 Letter Lane - A phomenic awareness board game that features beginning consonant sounds for the letters b,d,f and m.
 No reading is necessary.

 See many more Phonics Activities and Free Phonics Worksheets!